ESCI 11040 HOW THE EARTH WORKS (KBS) 3 Credit Hours

 ESCI 41085 MASS EXTINCTIONS: CAUSES AND CONSEQUENCES 3 Credit Hours

-Investigation of the causes and consequences of extinction in marine and terrestrial ecosystems using paleontological, geochemical, sedimentological and stratigraphical information; emphasizing an Earth System Science approach to the Big Five mass extinctions as well as the possible sixth extinction occurring now.
+(Slashed with ESCI 51085 and ESCI 71085) Investigation of the causes and consequences of extinction in marine and terrestrial ecosystems using paleontological, geochemical, sedimentological and stratigraphical information; emphasizing an Earth system science approach to the Big Five mass extinctions, as well as the possible sixth extinction occurring now.

 Prerequisite: None.